 - Resolved post-settlement bad faith petition by obtaining favorable advisory opinion from Centers for Medicare & Medicaid Services (CMS) permitting use of allocated Medicare settlement funds to pay for treatment incurred by beneficiary during period after final State commission settlement order but before Federal agency completed its review proceedings.

-- Obtained favorable post-trial relief in federal district court after jury's itemized verdict finding Defendant trucking company liable to Medicare-eligible Plaintiff for past and future medical expenses totaling $219,375.
-Chief Judge granted Defendants' Post-Trial Motion on Medicare Secondary Payer issues, ordering judgement for past and future medical expenses payable to court clerk and conditioning release of funds on adequate documentation from Centers for Medicare & Medicaid Services (CMS).
+- Obtained favorable post-trial relief in federal district court after jury's itemized verdict finding defendant trucking company liable to Medicare-eligible plaintiff for past and future medical expenses totaling $219,375.
+Chief Judge granted defendants' Post-Trial Motion on Medicare Secondary Payer issues, ordering judgment for past and future medical expenses payable to court clerk and conditioning release of funds on adequate documentation from Centers for Medicare & Medicaid Services (CMS).

-- Successfully defended motor vehicle case in Baltimore, Maryland where company manager operating company car for personal reasons on interstate highway, in excess of speed limit, unsuccessfully changed lanes at exit ramp.
-The Plaintiff, an unrestrained backseat passenger, was directing the driver on where to go.
-The car flipped over several times, ejecting Plaintiff who suffered multiple thoracic and lumbar spinal fractures and herniated disks.
-Plaintiff demanded $750,000.
-The jury was instructed Plaintiff's failure to wear a seat belt could not be used in determining if she was contributorily negligent.
-Jury returned special verdict finding both Defendant driver negligent and Plaintiff contributorily negligent.
-However, since Maryland is one of three states following the "contributory negligence is a complete bar" rule, Plaintiff recovered nothing.
+- Successfully defended motor vehicle case in Baltimore, Maryland where company manager operating company car for personal reasons on an interstate highway, in excess of the speed limit, unsuccessfully changed lanes at the exit ramp. plaintiff, an unrestrained backseat passenger, was directing the driver on where to go.
+The car flipped over several times, ejecting plaintiff who suffered multiple thoracic and lumbar spinal fractures and herniated disks. plaintiff demanded $750,000.
+The jury was instructed plaintiff's failure to wear a seat belt could not be used in determining if she was contributorily negligent.
+Jury returned special verdict finding both defendant driver negligent and plaintiff contributorily negligent.
+However, since Maryland is one of three states following the "contributory negligence is a complete bar" rule, plaintiff recovered nothing.